OpenTermsArchive/docs/content/collections/how-to/define-metadata.md

 ---
-title: Define Metadata
+title: Define metadata
 weight: 2
 ---

-# Define Metadata
+# How to define metadata

 This guide will help you create the metadata.yml file for your Open Terms Archive collection.